pluribus-one/gdpr-registry-app/README.md

 Now go to: `http://127.0.0.1:8000` with your browser.
 To log in use the (superuser) credentials previously created while executing `python manage.py createsuperuser`.

 ### Apache web server
+In order to make your gdpr registry app available to other machines, you may use the Apache web server.

     sudo apt install apache2 libapache2-mod-wsgi-py3